Important *TypeTool 3 for Mac does not and will not work on macOS 10.15 Catalina.

 If you’re on Mac, upgrade your TypeTool 3 to FontLab VI for $415.

 TypeTool for Windows works fine on all versions of Windows.

-TypeTool 3 is our basic font editor for macOS and Windows.
+TypeTool 3 is our basic font editor for Windows (and for macOS up to 10.14 Mojave).
 It is the little sibling to FontLab Studio 5, so it has most of the same tools, plus the same interface used to create most of the world’s commercial fonts.
 It is a great option for beginning type designers wanting to get started on designing typefaces and creating or modifying fonts, without a major investment.

 Download TypeTool 3 demo (with save and export limitations): for macOS 10.6.8–10.14 or Windows XP–10.

 Note: We are not planning any further updates to TypeTool 3.
-The Mac version will not work on macOS 10.15.
+The Mac version does not and will not work on macOS 10.15 Catalina.